 How long should I stay home if I'm sick?

-The CDC recommends that you stay home from work, school, travel, shopping, social events and public gatherings for at least 24 hours after your fever is gone except to get medical care or for other things you have to do and no one else can do for you.
+The CDC recommends that you stay home from work, school, travel, shopping, social events and public gatherings for at least 24 hours after your fever is gone except to get medical care.
 Your fever should be gone for 24 hours without the use of a fever-reducing medicine.

 Five steps to take if you get the flu